AnuragRSimha/Espion/README.md

 ![Cloning the repository](https://i.ibb.co/fCHQ1g4/Espion-Installation.gif)

 ### Part B: After cloning the repository
 Before proceeding, be certain to be a super user (root) to use Espion.
+Also install the keyboard module in python [`pip install keyboard`].
-Also install the keyboard module in python [`pip install keyboard`] Follow these steps to achieve a triumphant execution:
+Follow these steps to achieve a triumphant execution:
 1. Confirm the victim machine(s) and the attacker machine.
 2. On the attacker machine, run the generator program first (`python generator.py`).